 Since these terms can get a little confusing, let us help break them down.

-A recreational vehicle, RV for short, is a blanket term used to describe any vehicle that is use for travel and has a living space.
-That includes motorhomes, campervans and caravans.
+A recreational vehicle, RV for short, is a blanket term used to describe any vehicle that’s used for travel and has a living space.
+That includes motorhomes, campervans, and caravans.
 Each of these vehicles is slightly different from the others, but those differences are key when it comes to deciding what works for your needs.

-A motorhome is what most of us are familiar with—basically it’s a large vehicle built on a long-wheelbase.
+A motorhome is what most of us are familiar with—basically, it’s a large vehicle built on a long-wheelbase.
 It sort of resembles a small bus.
 Motorhomes live up to their names.
-They have sleeping spaces, kitchenettes, a toilet and a shower—all on wheels.
-These vehicles can usually house a maximum of six people and have enough space to allow easy movement inside without having to worry about hitting your head on the ceiling.
+They have sleeping spaces, a kitchenette, a toilet, and a shower—all on wheels.
+These vehicles can usually house a maximum of six people and have enough space to allow easy movement inside without letting you worry about hitting your head on the ceiling.

-You can customise and upgrade your motorhome depending on how much you’re willing to spend.
-It’s possible to add televisions, entertainment systems, and air conditioning and heating.
+You can customise and upgrade your motorhome, depending on how much you’re willing to spend.
+It’s possible to add televisions, entertainment systems, and air-conditioning and heating systems.
 There are also options to add slide outs that create more space within the vehicle, especially for additional sleeping or seating areas.
-For more information on booking a motorhome in New Zealand visit https://www.wilderness.co.nz/motorhome-hire-nz
+For more information on booking a motorhome in New Zealand, visit https://www.wilderness.co.nz/motorhome-hire-nz

 Campervans aren’t as specialized and kitted out for life on the road as motorhomes are.
-Invariably, many campervans were originally used as ‘normal’ vehicles before being modified to create a sleeping space.
+Invariably, many of them were originally used as ‘normal’ vehicles before being modified to create a sleeping space.
 Don’t expect the luxuries of a motorhome here.
 You get the bare necessities in a tinier space—a bed and a few kitchen essentials like a gas cooker.
 Some campervans have additional sleeping space built into the roof—three people is usually the maximum capacity.
-New age campervans come with perks like mini fridges, microwaves and solar panels to spare your vehicle’s battery.
+New age campervans come with perks, like mini fridges, microwaves, and solar panels to spare your vehicle’s battery.

 How to choose the right vehicle for you

 Think about what features you want in the vehicle.
 Are you a spontaneous traveller who can live with few creature comforts, or are you a family with kids that needs proper sleeping areas?
-Are you ok making do with public bathroom facilities or do you need your own private toilet and shower?
+Are you okay with making do with public bathroom facilities, or do you need your own private toilet and shower?

 Most importantly, think about your budget.
 There could be additional costs like designated campgrounds or motorhome parks that have a daily rate, and you need to factor petrol (or diesel) costs in too.

-So what are you waiting for?
-Make your decision and hit the road for adventures and fun.
+So, what are you waiting for?
+Make your decision and hit the road for fun adventures.